jorge-cardoso/jorge-cardoso.github.io/research/index.md

 + [Understanding Science 101](http://undsci.berkeley.edu/article/0_0_0/us101contents_01), University of California, Berkeley, US.

-Then you should send me an e-mail [send email](mailto:jcardoso@dei.uc.pt)(jcardoso hhatte dei.uc.pt) and/or we should have a chat (office D2.20).
+Then you should  [send me an e-mail](mailto:jcardoso@dei.uc.pt) and/or we should have a chat (office D2.20).
 I always have a couple of interesting topics to be explored.

 You can information additional information on my research here: